ArchiTangle

 Representation and materiality remain central to the design of educational institutions, shaping how spaces reflect cultural identity and pedagogical values.
 Learning Ecologies presents new frameworks for thinking about these themes in a more synthetic and integrated manner.

-With contributions by Jonathan Kplorla Agbeh, Christian Paul “Zigato” Agboada, Christian Benimana, Dawoffice, Katherine Dawson, Farrokh Derakhshani, Souleymane Bachir Diagne, Christian Hedrick, Anna Heringer, IDOM, Farhan Karim, Timothy Latim, Lesley Lokko, Tubi Otitooluwa, Deen Sharp, Mamadou Jean-Charles Tall, Justicia Tegyeka and Ola Uduku.
+With contributions by Jonathan Kplorla Agbeh, Christian Paul Zigato Agboada, Christian Benimana, Dawoffice, Katherine Dawson, Farrokh Derakhshani, Souleymane Bachir Diagne, Christian Hedrick, Anna Heringer, IDOM, Farhan S. Karim, Justicia C. T. Kiconco, Timothy Latim, Lesley Lokko, Tubi Otitooluwa, Deen Sharp, Mamadou Jean-Charles Tall, and Ola Uduku.

 The French Edition of this publication is available here.